How To Care For Your Pure Linen

 But while newly purchased linen may feel coarser than the silkier stuff, the more it's used and laundered, the softer it becomes.

-Rome wasn't built in a day, so it helps to just give your pure linen a few washes – you will be rewarded.
+Rome wasn't built in a day, so when it comes to your pure linen, it helps to just give it a few washes – you will be rewarded.

 Why Nimes, our pure linen range rules:

 - Absorbs moisture galore – hot sleepers, take note.